kpind-aarhus/murder_cases_in_viborg_landsting/README.md

 ## Case extractor
 The keywords to extract are found in the CSV-file, but for the sake of simplicity they are hardcoded as a list in the extractor.
 The keywords were found with the help of running the HTML files through Voyant. \
 The case extractor scrapes a JSON file and searches for keyword matches.
 It then creates a new JSON file with the filtered data. \
-As the keywords also contains words related to general violence, every case might not be a murder case.
+As the keywords also contains words related to general violence or death, every case might not be a murder case.